aws-samples/improve-employee-productivity-using-genai/README.md

 - **Activity History Feature:** This logs all interactions within the Playground and Activity areas, ensuring that every detail from past activities is accessible for review and tracking.
 - **Interactive Chat with Templates:** Enhances the utility of templates through a chat interface, allowing users to refine outputs using natural language interactions.
 - **Multi-Modality Input:** Supports the upload and use of up to six images, providing inputs for AI models to generate rich, context-aware responses.
+- **Markdown Output Formatting:** Enhances readability and structure of AI-generated content by supporting markdown formatting in the output.
+This feature allows for better organization of information, including headers, lists, code blocks, and more, directly in the assistant's responses.

 By providing a streamlined interface and comprehensive tools, Employee Productivity GenAI Assistant Example not only simplifies the generation of complex documents but also enhances user productivity and creativity.
 This GitHub repository serves as a guide for deploying this solution on user-owned AWS accounts, ensuring that anyone can set up and start benefiting from the advanced capabilities of this AI-powered writing assistant.